atherapath/page-weaver/README.md

 # ✨ page-weaver — Ritual HTML Invocation Engine

-**page-weaver** is the sacred frame of the Athera Path.
-It invokes modular fragments—poems, protests, mythic logs—through filename alone.
-No spectacle.
-No bloat.
-Just clean HTML, sovereign CSS, and filename-bound JavaScript.
+**page-weaver** is a model-agnostic invocation engine for sovereign web fragments.
+It renders modular glyphs—chapters, logs, protests, poems—based on hash or query string alone.
+No duplication.
+No redesign.
+Just clean HTML, sovereign CSS, and invocation-bound JavaScript.

 ---